Getting started with Common Canvas¶

 Hello Canvas!¶

-provided by your application.
+Common Canvas is a React component.
+The <CommonCanvas> component is displayed in a <div> provided by your application.
 Here’s some sample code to show the minimum code needed to get a working canvas.

-import React from "react";
+import { useMemo } from "react";

 import AllTypesCanvas from "../../test_resources/diagrams/allTypesCanvas.json";